 Humans assume in many tasks and circumstances that objects in their environment are affected by earth gravity.
 It has thus been suggested that we maintain a representation of this value, which we then recruit to predict the behavior of objects in our environment.
 We recently interpreted this representation as a Strong Prior in a Bayesian framework (Jörges & López-Moliner, 2017).
 A “Strong Prior” is a prior with a reliability so high that it overrules any sensory input represented in the likelihood.
 Based on data from timing task (previously reported in Jörges & López-Moliner, 2019), we make an attempt at determining the standard deviation of a hypothetical Strong Earth Gravity Prior.
 Our general approach is to account for other sources of perceptuo-motor variability in the task based on thresholds reported in the literature, and attributing the remaining variability to the Gravity Prior.
 Based on this approach, we find a standard deviation of 2.13 m/s² (Method 1) or 2.07 m/s² (Method 2), for a prior with a mean of 9.81 m/s², which corresponds – mathematically – to a Weber fraction of 14.1% or 14.2%, respectively.
 This is considerably lower than Weber fractions generally observed for acceleration discrimination, but above Weber fractions for the discrimination of constant speeds (McKee, 1981).

-Interestingly, when we simulated the timing errors with a fixed value of 9.81 m/s² (i. e. in a non-Bayesian framework where the value of earth gravity is not represented as a distribution, but rather a value set at 1g; see Jörges & López-Moliner, 2019 and also above), we found that our results fit the observed timing error quite nicely for each gravity value.
+Interestingly, when we simulated the timing errors with a fixed value of 9.81 m/s² (i. e., in a non-Bayesian framework where the value of earth gravity is not represented as a distribution, but rather a value set at 1g; see Jörges & López-Moliner, 2019 and also above), we found that our results fit the observed timing error quite nicely for each gravity value.
 That is, the observed gravity (corresponding to the Likelihood) had no discernable influence on the final percept (Posterior).
 However, in a Bayesian framework, this is only possible if the Likelihood is extremely shallow and the Prior is extremely precise.
 A Weber fraction of about 30% for the likelihood (which we assume for acceleration discrimination), and a Weber fraction of 14.1% or 14.2%. for the prior (as modelled) would not result in discarding the likelihood completely (see also Figure 1; even for a strong prior and a rather shallow likelihood, the likelihood attracts the posterior to some extent).
 Our results thus reveal a mismatch between the means observed in our experiment, the modelled standard deviation and a Bayesian explanation.